In this guide we’ll look at the best heat guns for the UK market.

 What is heat gun?

-A heat gun is a tool that draws in air, passes it over a heating element and emits a stream of hot air.
+A heat gun, or hot air gun, is a tool that draws in air, passes it over a heating element and emits a stream of hot air.

-They work in the same way as hairdryers but at much higher heats, up to around 600 °C or more, so need to be treated with respect.
+They work in the same way as hairdryers but at much higher temperatures, up to around 600 °C or more, so they do need to be treated with care.

 How do you use a heat gun?